Maia Rindell, The Good Fight

 There was another flashback of the party Amy, Maia and their parents had after Maia graduated from law school.
 At the time, Amy and Maia were living together.
 Maia didn’t want Amy’s parents to invest in her father’s financial fund, to protect her.
 She told the FBI it was because it was a “bad idea to mix family and finances”.
 The FBI agent however suggested Maia knew about the Ponzi scheme and told Maia she would recommend prosecution.
 Present-day Amy did not appear in the episode or in the finale.

 The show did feature other (heterosexual) romances who unlike Maia and Amy, got more screen time and development: Lucca and Colin, both regular characters, Diane (regular) and her husband Kurt (recurring), as well as Maia’s parents.
 Although Amy was mentioned, Maia and Amy were also the only couple missing from a finale in which all others got some form of resolution.

 The show has been renewed for Season 2 to premiere early 2018.

 - Amy (Helene Yorke, lesbian, recurring, 3 episodes)

 - Ted Acker-Byrne (Peter Mark Kendall, guest, 1 episode, ex-boyfriend pre-show)

 Male love interest after being identified as a lesbian?
 No

-A romantic arc is defined as explicit, on screen, and lasts 3 episodes or more.
-It is listed as questionable or subtext if romance is only implied, dream sequences, or otherwise not explicit for the viewer.
+A relationship story arc is defined as explicit, developed on screen, and lasting more than 3 episodes.
+It is listed as questionable or subtext if romance is only implied, mentioned instead of shown on screen, part of a dream sequence, or otherwise not explicit for the viewer.

 Sweeps episodes air in February, May, July and November, the periods when advertising rates are set.
 A character is marked as "sweeps" when there is a very limited number of episodes that address their sexuality, all air during sweeps period, and the storyline is otherwise ignore/dropped.